Lilly7084/TEC-Redshift-Disk-Specification/README.md

 - (Table{Int}) Statistics - Cycles, line count, activity [1]
 - (Int) Agent count - How many EXAs you start the solution with

 [1] For campaign levels, set the auxiliary statistics value to 0, and populate the statistics table.
-For battle and sandbox levels, set the auxiliary statistics value to the solution's line count, and insert but **do not** populate the statistics table.
+For battle and sandbox levels, set the auxiliary statistics value to the solution's line count, and insert but **do not** populate the statistics table. *For battle levels, the line count value doesn't actually exist, for some reason battles don't have statistics*

 ## Agent data
 - (Byte) Unknown purpose - Most likely used as line return, always `0A`